How Long Does it take for Testosterone (Cream + Injections + Pellets) to Work?

 Because testosterone is a hormone, which acts through genomic changes in each cell, it can take weeks to months for certain beneficial effects to kick in.

-Genomic changes refers to the ability that testosterone has to literally alter genetic transcription and change which genes are being transcribed into proteins in your cells.
+Genomic changes refer to the ability that testosterone has to literally alter genetic transcription and change which genes are being transcribed into proteins in your cells.

 A) Getting the right amount of testosterone (dose)